 For American expats in Germany, if you have a residence or abode in Germany, you need to file an unrestricted tax return.
 Otherwise, you would file a restricted tax return if your employer has no obligation to withhold German taxes.

-Germany’s tax rate is relatively high in comparison to US tax rates.
+When you look at Germany tax rate vs. US, Germany’s tax rate is relatively high in comparison.
 Though you pay more to German tax authorities up front, the benefit you gain is savings on your US tax return when filing with the IRS as an American expat living in Germany.

 |Taxable Income (EUR)||Tax Rate (%)|

 Deductions from your income will include a EUR 1,000 standard deduction.
 If you have unreimbursed business expenses that must be proven with receipts, you can itemize the deductions from your income.
 Personal deductions (obligatory future care) cap at EUR 8,820.
-There are also monthly deductions for allowances paid to children, starting at EUR 194 per child for two children and capped at EUR 225 for four or more children.
+There are also monthly deductions for allowances paid to children, starting at EUR 204 per child for two children and capped at EUR 235 for four or more children.
 The basic child deduction is EUR 4,000 per dependent child for a single parent.
-That amount is doubled to EUR 7,248 if a married couple files jointly.

 There are no regional taxes; however, a church tax is applied to registered members of an official church.
 This tax varies but is usually around 8-9% of an individual’s income tax.